la2050/archive/_projects/2016/lynne-cohen-preventive-care-clinic-at-usc-norris-cancer-center-for-women-at-risk-for-cancer.md

   - Increasing screening and outreach, conducting risk analysis and assessment for women’s cancer, and providing prevention strategies for those at increased risk.
+Please explain how you will define and measure success for your project.​: >- The Lynne Cohen Foundation has regular meetings with the Directors of our Preventive Care Clinics, including the clinic in Los Angeles at USC.
+We ask USC to provide LCF with quarterly reports detailing:

+  -How many women have been seen.

+  -Background on each patient: religion, race, family cancer history.

+  -How many cancers have been found.

+  -How many women seen have a BRCA genetic mutation

+  -How many preventive surgeries have been performed on women in the clinic, i.e. mastectomy, hysterectomy.

+  We also ask for other pertinent details that allow LCF to track the clinic's progress and outreach.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/lynne-cohen-preventive-care-clinic-at-usc-norris-cancer-center-for-women-at-risk-for-cancer/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5148126005741-team91.png
 organization_name: Lynne Cohen Foundation